skylab-tech/skylab-tech.github.io/index.md

 The retouching dataset is made available under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/){:target="_blank"} license by [Skylab Technologies Incorporated](https://skylabtech.ai){:target="_blank"}.
 You can **use, redistribute, and adapt it for non-commercial purposes**, as long as you (a) give appropriate credit by **citing our paper**, (b) **indicate any changes** that you've made, and (c) distribute any derivative works **under the same license**.

-## Job Opportunities at Skylab Machine Lerning Team

-Do you wish to join the machine learning team at Skylab to perform cutting-edge computational photography research?
-We have _full-time_, _part-time_, and _internship_ positions available in Vancouver, Canada.
-Just send your CV and preference (full-time/part-time/internship) to [ml@skylabtech.ai](mailto:ml@skylabtech.ai).